Learn about how to run Nuclei and produce results

 -concurrency

-(Ex:-concurrency 200 -bulk-size 10
+(Ex: -concurrency 200 -bulk-size 10

 x -bulk-size

-<= 2500 (depending on system config) Stream
+<= 2500 (depending on system config)

 Since release of v2.3.2 nuclei uses goflags for clean CLI experience and long/short formatted flags.